FlowMo7/dead-drop/README.md

 * `PATH_PREFIX`: When the application is available on a sub-path of the given domain (routed by a reverse proxy, e.g.), the path needs to be set here.
 Defaults to no path.
 * `FILE_KEEP_TIME_IN_HOURS`: The number of hours to keep a drop-record.
 Defaults to `24`.
 * `SHOW_GITHUB_LINK_IN_FOOTER`: Whether the GitHub link should be visible in the footer.
 Defaults to `true`.
+* `COLOR_CODE`: The hex-color-code the page should be styled in.
+Only colors on which white text is readable are supported yet.
+Without the leading '#'.
+Defaults to `ff9800`.

 ### Data persistence